How to Create a Convincing Business Plan for Your Mobile Apps?

 - Problems users are facing with the products similar to yours

-- why these solutions fail to satisfy – what are they lacking that you can provide in a better and different way, and so on.
+- why these solutions fail to satisfy – what are they lacking that you can provide in a better and different way.

 State your proposed solution